14 days from Beijing to Hong KongStart packing for this 14 day tour from Beijing to Hong Kong visiting Hong Kong and China with G Adventures.

 Eating is a big part of traveling.
 Travelling with G Adventures you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is cheap.
 Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There is no obligation to do this though.
 Your CEO will be able to suggest favourite restaurants during your trip.
 Included breakfasts will usually be asian style consisting of noodles or congee (rice porridge) or bread and eggs.
 Vegetarians will be able to find a range of different foods, although in some areas the choice maybe limited.
 While trekking in remote regions food is included, plentiful and made of fresh local ingredients.
 For all trips please refer to the meals included and budget information for included meals and meal budgets.

-TransportSleeper train, plane, private and public bus, bicycle, walking, boat.
+TransportSleeper train, bullet train, plane, private and public bus, bicycle, walking, boat.

 AccommodationHotels (13 nts), sleeper train (1 nt)